Table of Contents

 Cooperative Hunting and Social Bonding

-Beyond the band, broader tribal and intertribal alliances formed through trade, marriage, and shared ceremonies.
-For example, the Mandan, Hidatsa, and Arikara village tribes along the Missouri River served as trading centers where Plains hunter-gatherers exchanged bison products for corn, beans, and other agricultural goods.
-The social structures were thus layered: the tight-knit band for day-to-day survival, and larger networks for regional stability and cultural transmission.
+Beyond the immediate band, broader tribal and intertribal networks emerged.
+For example, village-based tribes such as the Mandan, Hidatsa, and Arikara along the Missouri River acted as trading hubs where hunter-gatherers exchanged bison products for agricultural goods like corn, beans, and tobacco.
+These layered social systems balanced the needs for autonomy, cooperation, and cultural transmission across wide regions.

 Cultural Practices Rooted in the Plains Environment